d3b-center/peds-brain-seg-pipeline-public/README.md

         ...
     ```

-If you'd like to only the pre-processing step, use the following docker compose file:
+To only the pre-processing step, use the following docker compose file:

 ```
 docker compose -f docker-compose-preproc.yml up